 These are the sorts of statements and the type of thinking that actually puts children at increased risk for becoming victims of sexual molestation.
 Every Michigan family who relies on the registry to ensure the safety of their family is ignoring the far, far greater threat–almost 100 times greater–of sexual harm to their children.

-Persons who have been convicted for a sexual crime, punished, and required to register seldom reoffend.
+Persons who have been convicted for a sexual crime and punished seldom reoffend.
 This was true long before the registry existed; it has been true as long as the tracking of these issues has been done.
 I know the media makes it seem otherwise, but empirical data does not bear that out.
-The latest that Michigan did and published a recidivism study that I can find is 2014.
+The latest that Michigan published a recidivism study that I can find is 2014.
 It showed that those with sexual crime convictions had less than a 1% reincarceration rate after three years.
-That information is on the very first page of the study, found here. https://www.prisonpolicy.org/scans/cappsmi/CAPPS_Paroling_people_who_committed_serious_crimes_11_23_14.pdf
+That information is on the very first page of the study, found here.

-Virtually all sexual offenses against children are committed by those without a conviction for a sexual crime but rather those known to and trusted by the family, specifically family members themselves, other authority figures, and the peers of the victims.
+Virtually all sexual offenses against children are committed by those without a conviction for a sexual crime–and therefore not on a sex offender registry–but rather those known to and trusted by the family, specifically family members themselves, other authority figures, and the peers of the victims.

 I wonder if there is any way to issue a challenge to the dissenting justices: Do some research into the last 10 or 20 or 50 cases of sexual abuse of a child in as many jurisdictions as possible.
 In how many of the cases was the perpetrator of each case someone already on the registry?
 I think they will be totally shocked.